linuxserver/docker-nextcloud/README.md

 ## Versions

-+ **22.05.17:** Update to nextcloud 12.0, adding required dependecies and note about commenting out SAMEORIGIN; always line.
++ **22.05.17:** Update to nextcloud 12.0, adding required dependecies and note about commenting out SAMEORIGIN; line.
 + **03.05.17:** Use community repo of memcached.
 + **07.03.17:** Release into main repository and upgrade to php7 and Alpine 3.5.